 Shortly thereafter, Halliburton and his wife, Vida Tabor Halliburton, moved to Burkburnett, Texas, in the Mid-Continent Region.
 There he introduced oil-well cementing to the drillers in that oil district, hoping to make a name for himself in the industry.
 While he tried to convince drillers that his oil-well cementing process was a valuable service, Halliburton and Vida worked tirelessly with borrowed equipment and little or no operating cash, at one point having to pawn Vida's wedding rings to pay the hired help.
 To sustain the business Vida hand washed the cement sacks used in the cementing process so they could be resold to the cement companies.
 Halliburton's big break came when Skelly Oil Company hired him to control a wild well in the Hewitt-Wilson Field in south-central Oklahoma.
 This gave him a chance to prove his services.
-In what seemed like a short time, Halliburton Oil Well Cementing Company, established in Wilson, Oklahoma in 1920, with the "new and improved method" of oil-well cementing, was becoming a household name throughout Oklahoma and Texas.
+In 1919 he founded his own company, which became Halliburton Oil Well Cementing Company in 1920, headquartered in Wilson, Oklahoma.
+Soon the "new and improved method" of oil-well cementing was becoming a household name throughout Oklahoma and Texas.

 Erle Halliburton was granted thirty-eight patents for oil-field services and tools and several miscellaneous inventions, making Halliburton Oil Well Cementing Company's Duncan operations centers a mainstay in the Oklahoma economy for more than half a century.
 He died on October 13, 1957, in Los Angeles, California.
 His legacy included his five children: Erle P., Jr., David, Zola Catherine, Vida Jessie, and Ruth Lou.
 Posthumously he was inducted into the Oklahoma Hall of Fame (1957) and the Permian Basin Petroleum Museum Hall of Fame (1983).
 He was also named to the Oklahoma Aviation Hall of Fame (1993) for innovations in the aviation industry.